GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/getting-started.md

           access: proxy
           database: public
 ```

+The above configuration will create the default datasources for the GreptimeDB cluster metrics and logs in the Grafana dashboard:

+- `greptimedb-metrics`: The metrics of the cluster are stored in the standalone monitoring database and exposed in Prometheus protocol (`type: prometheus`);

+- `greptimedb-logs`: The logs of the cluster are stored in the standalone monitoring database and exposed in MySQL protocol (`type: mysql`).
+It uses the `public` database by default;

 Then replace `<cluster>` and `<namespace>` with your desired values and install the GreptimeDB cluster using the following command (please note that `<cluster>` and `<namespace>` in the command also need to be replaced):